 You can make a huge impact on social media if you focus on the platform where your audience is.
 For example, a local home inspection company might want to target real estate agents and most real estate agents are using Instagram.
 Therefore, if I was a home inspection company, I would create content for Instagram and try to engage with my audience there.

 Blogging can be used for a variety of businesses.
 While blogging can be easy, it is also difficult to get started.
 There are some search engine optimization basics you need to know.
 Moreover, you should attempt to blog for at least 6 months before seeing improvements.
 When we perform search engine optimization services for our clients, we typically see results after 6 months.

 Podcasting is a great way to highlight experts in a field and can easily be coupled with your blog, email marketing, or social media.

 Just as with podcasting, YouTube videos are a great way to produce content for your social media, email marketing, or your blog.
-Be careful here as this market is over-saturated.

 Hosting webinars are a great way to bring many people together at once.
 You could even partner with other companies in your industry that are trying to market to the same audience.